eidosmontreal/unreal-vdb/README.md

 - More traditional graphics integration (no materials) for faster iterations

 ## Installation
-Download the repo and copy it in your project `Plugins` folder.
+Clone or download the repo and copy it in your project `Plugins` folder.
 Unreal will need to be recompiled.

 If you are not able to compile Unreal, you can alternatively use the precompiled binaries packages in [Releases](https://github.com/eidosmontreal/unreal-vdb/releases).